thatmariusuu/DaVinci-Resolve-Gaming-Subtitles/README.md

 - **DaVinci Resolve**: Download and install from the [Blackmagic Design website](https://www.blackmagicdesign.com/products/davinciresolve/).
 - **Python**: Download and install from the [official Python website](https://www.python.org/downloads/).
+- **Visual Studio Code (Recommended)**: A powerful, free code editor that's perfect for editing Python scripts and managing your projects.
+Here's how to set it up:

+  1. **Download and Install VS Code**: Go to the [official VS Code website](https://code.visualstudio.com/download) and download the installer for your operating system (Windows, macOS, or Linux).
+Run the installer and follow the setup wizard.

+  2. **Install the Python Extension**: After launching VS Code for the first time:
+     - Click on the Extensions icon in the left sidebar (or press `Ctrl+Shift+X` on Windows/Linux or `Cmd+Shift+X` on macOS)
+     - Search for "Python" in the extensions marketplace
+     - Install the official **Python extension by Microsoft** (it should be the first result with millions of downloads)
+     - This extension provides syntax highlighting, IntelliSense code completion, debugging, code formatting, and integrated terminal support

+  3. **Configure Python Interpreter**: Once the Python extension is installed:
+     - Open any Python file (`.py`) or create a new one
+     - VS Code will automatically detect your Python installation, or you can manually select it by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) and typing "Python: Select Interpreter"
+     - Choose the Python interpreter where you installed the required packages from the one-line installation command below

+  With this setup, you'll have a professional development environment for editing and running the Python scripts in this toolkit!
 - **FFmpeg**: This is a crucial open-source tool for handling video and audio files.
 The scripts rely on it to process media.
 It must be installed and accessible from your system's command line.

 - **On Windows:**